definitive-io/openassistants/docs/docs/getting-started.md

 Once the functions have been defined we can connect to the REST API using the default UI client.

-First, navigate to `examples/fast-api-server` to start the backend example:
+First, navigate to `examples/fast-api-server` to start the example backend:

 ```bash
 poetry install